ahmedkhlief/Ninja/README.md

 # Ninja V2.2 Released ( 27/03/2021 ) .
 New feature including :
+check URL for more info on features and how to use AWS EC2 automation :
 1) new user interface for CnC script
 2) Now each campaign will include all the files related to the campaign and the configuration file.
 3) new script automate AWS instance creation with NinjaC2 configuration.
 4) Updated Invoke-Mimikatz powershell script to latest Mimikatz release.
 5) Bug Fixes
 # Ninja V2.1 Released ( 31/07/2021 ) .